Sun (R&B band)

 Sun is an R&B, soul, disco, and funk band that was formed in the mid-1970s and recorded prolifically for Capitol Records from 1976 to 1984.
 The band was founded by Byron Byrd in Dayton, Ohio, in 1976.
-Additional members included Kym Yancey, Chris Jones, Gary King, John Wagner, Hollis Melson, and Shawn Sandridge.
+Additional members included Kym Yancey, Chris Jones (later of Dayton), Gary King, John Wagner, Hollis Melson, and Shawn Sandridge.

 History

+Sun was formed by Byron Byrd along with other members of his previous band, Over Night Low.
+They realized they needed a stronger band concept after they were approached by record producer Beau Ray Fleming one night following a performance at the Ohio Theatre in Columbus.
+Beau originally proposed "Celestial Sun," but they eventually shortened the name to just "Sun," with Byrd stating the inspiration as the Sun being "a universally accepted symbol of energy."

 After being signed to Capitol by Larkin Arnold, Sun was faced with an immediate problem: an incomplete band.
-The gap was in the rhythm section, so Byron Byrd recruited Roger Troutman and Lester Troutman (now with Zapp) and paid them to do some studio sessions so he could get the album finished.
+The gap was in the rhythm section, so Byron Byrd recruited Roger Troutman and Lester Troutman (of Zapp) and paid them to do some studio sessions so he could finish the album.
 Lester laid drum tracks with Roger on bass, then Roger overdubbed guitar for four songs on the album, including "Live On, Dream On."
-It was on "Wanna Make Love (Come Flick My BIC)" that Troutman (Roger) contributed his signature Talk Box embellishments.
+It was on "Wanna Make Love (Come Flick My BIC)" that Roger contributed his signature talk box embellishments.

 As the first single from the debut LP, Live On, Dream On (1976), "Wanna Make Love" became Sun's first hit, peaking at #31 on Billboard’s R&B chart.

 With the release of their second album, Sun Power (pressed on orange vinyl in 1977), Sun sprang into a ten-piece configuration of multi-instrumentalists and vocalists that consisted of Byron Byrd, John Hampton Wagner, Christopher D. Jones, Hollis Melson, Dean Hummons, Kym Yancey, Shawn Sandridge, Bruce Hastell, Gary King and Ernie Knisley.
-The album also contained “Conscience,” the song "Time Is Passing” (used and sampled many Rap Artists including Dr. Dre) plus the instrumental “We’re So Hot,” which has been used in sports telecasts.
+The album also contained the songs “Conscience” and "Time Is Passing” (sampled by many rap artists, including Dr. Dre) plus the instrumental “We’re So Hot,” which has been used in sports telecasts.